Freedom House Ambulance Service: Background

 Prior to the mid 1960s, ambulance service in the US was typically provided by either the police or a local funeral home.
 Such services provided, at most, basic first aid and rapid transportation to a hospital.
 In police-operated ambulances, the ambulance crew would typically load the patient into the back of a police van, and rush to the hospital.
 The U.S. medical system had yet to incorporate advances in emergency care made in battlefield medicine.
 Suburbanization in the U.S. following World War II led to more car accidents and more injuries far from hospitals, exacerbating this lack of medical care provided en route to hospitals.

 In 1966, the National Academy of Sciences published a white paper titled "Accidental Death and Disability: The Neglected Disease of Modern Society."
 The paper stated that up to 50,000 deaths each year were the result of inadequate ambulance crews and lack of suitable hospitals within range, drawing attention to the need for improved pre-hospital care.
 The severity of the situation in Pittsburgh was brought home when the former Governor of Pennsylvania and former mayor of Pittsburgh, David L. Lawrence, suffered a heart attack and was transported to a local hospital by police.
 Lawrence had no brain activity when he arrived at the hospital and died after being removed from life support, a death that could have been avoidable with adequate pre-hospital care, in the view of the physician who treated him, Peter Safar.

 In Pittsburgh, the city police handled ambulance service within the city, transporting patients via paddy wagon while funeral homes provided ambulance service in the suburbs.
-Wait times were often longer for service in predominantly black neighborhoods, especially in the economically depressed Hill District.
+Wait times were often longer for service in predominantly Black neighborhoods, especially in the economically depressed Hill District.
 Additionally, tension between police and the community made many reluctant to call the police.

 Inception

-The program received its initial funding from Lyndon Johnson's war on poverty and the Maurice Falk Fund.
+The program received its initial funding from Lyndon Johnson's War on Poverty and the Maurice Falk Fund.
 The Falk Fund was headed by Phil Hallen, a former ambulance driver, who was seeking to improve responses to medical emergencies as well as create employment opportunities for African-American men in Pittsburgh.

-Upon hearing that Hallen was working to improve ambulance service in Pittsburgh, Safar reached out to him.
+Upon hearing that Hallen was working to improve ambulance service in Pittsburgh, Dr. Peter Safar reached out to him.
 Safar's daughter had died of an asthma attack following transportation to the hospital without provision of care en route, and he had previously worked on emergency pre-hospital care, including the development of cardiopulmonary resuscitation and advocating its use by laypeople.
 He offered his ideas on how a new standard of care could be provided by the new ambulance service.
 His ideas included intense paramedic training and improved ambulance design.

 Hallen contacted Freedom House Enterprises to help recruit paramedics for the new ambulance service.
-At that time, Freedom House Enterprises worked on civil rights projects including voter registration and organizing NAACP meetings as well as offering job training and assistance with job searches to black Pittsburghers.
+At that time, Freedom House Enterprises worked on civil rights projects including voter registration and organizing NAACP meetings as well as offering job training and assistance with job searches to Black Pittsburghers.
 Freedom House agreed to partner on the ambulance program.